r2abreu/r2abreu/README.md

 # Hi there 👋, I'm Arturo.

-Former commerial pilot, now self taught software developer.
+Self taught software developer and commercial pilot.
 I'm eager to know and share everything related with web development.

 ## Things I'm currently working on: